 You can easily sneak extra activity into your day by increasing the amount of non-exercise activity you do.

-One study suggested that fidgeting, walking and standing could burn up to 2,000 extra calories per day, depending on your weight and activity level (160).
+According to one review, these activities can help you burn up to 2,000 additional calories per day, depending on factors like your size and activity level (

-Make it your goal to walk around while talking on the phone, stand up regularly, work at a standing desk or take the stairs whenever possible.
+Easy ways to add extra activity to your daily routine include walking around while talking on the phone, standing up regularly, working at a standing desk, or taking the stairs instead of the elevator whenever possible.

-By incorporating some of the tips mentioned above into your daily routine, you may get to see your six pack sooner than later.
+By incorporating some of the tips mentioned above into your daily routine, you can work toward a “flatter stomach” while also improving your overall health.